KRTirtho/spotube/README.md

 I'm always releasing newer versions of binary of the software each 2-3 month with minor changes & each 6-8 month with major changes.
 Grab the binaries

-All the binaries are located in the [releases](https://github.com/krtirtho/spotube/releases)
+All the binaries are located in the [releases](https://github.com/krtirtho/spotube/releases), just download & install

 **I'll/try to upload the package binaries to linux debian/arch/ubuntu/snap/flatpack/redhat/chocolatey stores or software centers or repositories**